marisogo/test/README.md

 <br>

 ### Taipy CORE - a walk on the code side
-*If you prefer coding your configurations, Taipy's got you 🫵 Check out the movie genre selector pipeline creation HERE [movie selector demo](https://docs.taipy.io/en/latest/manuals/studio/)*
+<div align="center">If you prefer coding your configurations, Taipy's got you 🫵 Check out the movie genre selector scenario creation with Taipy Core [HERE](https://docs.taipy.io/en/latest/manuals/studio/) </div>

 <br>